 support of any mainstream political party in France, except her own

 party the Front National.

-that the next French president will be François Fillon, who
+that the next French president would be François Fillon, who

 besides being an Anglophile, an admirer of Margaret Thatcher, and

 having a British wife, is also a neo-Gaullist who has pledged to make